 This started happening to Kimberly in season three of Mighty Morphin' Power Rangers.
 Notably, she was the only one who didn't go to Edenoi during the season premiere (AKA the Poorly Disguised Pilot for Saban's Masked Rider) due to a cold (though she made use of reduced screentime awesomely, being the only Ranger left on Earth when Rita and Zedd sent a new Monster of the Week), and had her powers drained halfway through after being captured by Kat Hillard.
 Since Amy Jo Johnson actually told Saban she was going to quit beforehand, instead of clumsy camera tricks and an abrupt Fake Shemp, half the season was spent slowly easing her character out of the Pink Ranger position and setting up her successor.

 After Skull was Put on a Bus in Power Rangers Lost Galaxy, the writers apparently had trouble coming up with material for Bulk on his own.
-He only appears in a few episodes despite being in the opening credits.
+He only appears in a few episodes (he does get last billing in the title sequence in those episodes though).
 He would not have a recurring role again until Power Rangers Samurai 12 years later.